 Is open bidding required in Ontario?

-No. Open bidding is optional.
+No, open bidding is optional.
 Closed or blind bidding remains widely used.

 Are escalation clauses common in Kingston offers?

-They are used occasionally, but many sellers prefer straightforward offers and will not accept escalation clauses.
+Occasionally, people use them, but many sellers prefer straightforward offers and will not accept escalation clauses.

 Should buyers expect homes to sell far over asking?

-Not as a rule.
+Not.
 Many homes sell through negotiation rather than competitive bidding.

 Yes.
 A bidding war can grow simply because several buyers independently value the same property.
 There is no rule that a bidding war has to be engineered by an agent or seller.